-Pursuant to Section 171 of the Insurance Act, 1980 the Company maintains a reserve balance in respect of its unexpired general insurance policies.
+In 2020 pursuant to Section 171 of the Insurance Act, 1980 the Company maintained a reserve balance in respect of its unexpired general insurance policies.
+The Company is no longer required to maintain a reserve according to the new Insurance Act, 2018 which came into effect on 1 January 2021.